1:11 Faculty to student ratio

-Class is in session off-campus
+Class in session off-campus

 - Field trips to live music events for music education majors

-- Student teaching in urban or rural high schools (or in one of 14 other countries)
+- Student teaching in urban or rural high schools

 - Mentoring elementary kids as part of a service-learning partnership with Mount Vernon’s schools

-- Off-campus studies courses, like Comparative Education in Belize, where you’ll traverse San Pedro Town, interact with students, parents, and teachers in the local schools, and study in-depth the island’s various cultural groups including Mestizzo, Mayan, Latino, Garifuna, and Creole populations
+- Off-campus studies courses, like Comparative Education in Belize, where you’ll traverse San Pedro Town, interact with students, parents, and teachers in the local schools, and study in-depth the island’s various cultural groups including Mestizo, Mayan, Latino, Garifuna, and Creole populations

-16—average class size
+16—Average class size

 The knowledge you’ll take with you is limited only by your own curiosity.
 At Cornell, you’ll explore wide and dive deep into your courses, better preparing you for the curious minds you’ll one day teach.

 As a future educator, you’ll soon learn to develop learning goals and outcomes for your students as you develop your curriculum.
 Here are ours:

 - Elementary education majors are prepared for Iowa licensure in grades K-6 and licensure in other states is easily attainable upon program completion